deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 …And rightfully so.

-There was a light tap on his arm as Tomoe rested her head against Gilgamesh’ bicep.
+There was a light tap on his arm as Tomoe rested her head against Gilgamesh’s bicep.
 “You’re brooding.”

 He glanced down at her, then back through the observation window.